khakhalin/carsharing101/02_relocations.md

 # 2.5 City model

+🔥🔥🔥 Before we do anything, an alternative CM2 visualization: with grays

 🔥🔥🔥 Compare the distribution of cars and the CM2 map with and without relocations

 * 🔥 That we will be assuming no round-trips, so our estimations will be conservative, as essentially we are looking on ly at short-term car-sharing, and some long-term car-sharing will be always happening "on top", and also potentially grow with the growth of the operation area (as it will become convenient for ore and more people)